-Life expectancy of SO-100 is approximately ten years of continuous use in 20.95% oxygen and the signal decrease after 10 years is expected to be 20%.
-The life expectancy of the SO-200 series is approximately five years of continuous use in 20.95% oxygen and the signal decrease after five years is expected to be 60%.
+Life expectancy of the SO-411 and SO-421 sensors is approximately ten and five years of continuous use in 20.95 % oxygen at 20 C, respectively.
 Lifetime can be lengthened by storing sensors in cold temperatures (e.g., fridge or freezer) when not in use.

 Sensor recalibration can be conducted periodically and should be determined by the level of measurement accuracy required for the application.
-Apogee recommends the SO-100 series be recalibrated every 2-3 years and the SO-200 series be recalibrated every year.
 Sensor signal decrease over one year when exposed to 20.95 % oxygen is shown in the figure below.
-SO-100 and SO-200 series sensors decrease by approximately 1 and 0.8 mV per year, respectively, or approximately 2 and 6 % of signal output at 20.95 % oxygen.
-This signal decrease yields increases in calibration factor of approximately 2 and 6 % for SO-100 and SO-200 series sensors, respectively.
+SO-411 sensors decrease by approximately 1 mV per year and SO-421 sensors decrease by approximately 0.8 mV per year, or approximately 2 % of signal output at 20.95 % oxygen (SO-411) and 6 % of signal output at 20.95 % oxygen (SO-411).
+This signal decrease yields increases in calibration factor of approximately 2% for SO-411 and 6 % for SO-421 sensors.